 I played around with the recipe a bit: after adding ¼ cup [60 ml] cocoa, like my friend’s recipe stated, I found the avocado flavor to be a little too present still and the mixture weirdly tasted midway between chocolate pudding and guacamole.
 The cocoa powder brand you use probably influences how much you need to add.
 I like an assertive dark chocolate flavor so I ended up using ½ cup [125 ml].
 I suggest you start by adding ¼ cup [60 ml] and then add more to taste.

 There are many great things about this dessert: First it’s good for you.
 Yay for all of avocados’ health benefits!
 Second, there’s little sugar in there, so it’s good for you.
 You may even call it a healthy dessert (no, that is not an oxymoron!).
-Third, it’s lactose-free and vegan, so it’s good for everyone.
+Third, it’s vegan and you can easily make it dairy-free, so it’s good for everyone.

 Not that you should have this dessert because it’s good for you.
 Make it because it’s amazing.
 Believe me.

 Makes 1 cup [250 ml] pudding, enough for 2 to 4 servings.